project-poodle/poodle/design.md

 - SSTable header:
   - Consensus ID
-  - Domain name and table name
+  - followed by domain name and table name
   - followed by table level (L0, L1, L2, L3, L4 ...)
   - followed by start and end time
-    - for cluster consensus, time is encoded as Epoch #
+    - for distributed ledger consensus, time is represented as Epoch #
-    - for raft consensus, time is encoded as term + milliseconds elapsed + Record count within millisecond
+    - for raft consensus, time is represented as Term + milliseconds elapsed + Record count in the same millisecond
-  - followed by start key
+  - followed by file start key

-- followed by record offset lookup:
+- followed by Record Offset lookup:
   - the hash scheme for Record lookup
   - followed by the Record offset table